GH3927/Facial-emotion/README.md

 # Facial-emotion

-This project was performed with human face data provided by Nota(https://nota.ai/)
+This project was performed with facial emotion dataset provided by Nota(https://nota.ai/)

 ## Architecture
 Facial emotion classification algorithm consists of 2 stages.
 First, when an image is input, the face detector finds the area of the human face.